 (B) has enrolled in the postsecondary education component of a tech prep program at an institution of higher education described in clause (i) or (ii) of section 203(a)(1)(B).

+(X) Recognized postsecondary credential—The term “recognized postsecondary credential” has the meaning given the term in section 3 of the Workforce Innovation and Opportunity Act of 2014.

 (24) SCHOOL DROPOUT.—The term ‘‘school dropout’’ means an individual who is no longer attending any school and who has not received a secondary school diploma or its recognized equivalent.